AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 This effect is not unique to UT, though.
 In general, any system of sharding is also affected in this manner: when the headers of a child-chain are included in the parent-chain's blocks.

 Practically, this effect means that a decrease to the size of headers has *increasing* marginal benefit.
 Compared to $O(c)$ blockchains (e.g. Bitcoin), efficient header schemes are far more important for UT and sharded blockchain networks.

-\todo{(todo/polish) look for references to sharding and, if they are talking about UT, change to talk about UT and sharding or correct the wording.}